The three levels of content access are:

 The straightforward way of identifying the origin of internet connections is their public internet protocol (IP) address.
 Most large organizations have their own public IP address ranges, which are clearly assigned to them, and when a computer on their network connects to the public internet, it will use one of those addresses.
 However, exceptions to this scenario are proliferating.
 Private individuals and small businesses that do not publish on the internet have long relied on "dynamic" IP addresses that their service provider continually reallocates.
 Larger business organizations may choose nowadays to contract out maintenance of their IT systems to suppliers who are the actual owners of the IP addresses that they provide as part of their service.

 Of specific importance here is that the National Health Service has its own national high-speed network, N3 (but progressively being replaced by the HSCN).
 When a computer connects to the internet over N3, the router at the gateway from N3 to the public internet substitutes the computer's internal network address with a public address allotted for the connection.
 The public addresses in the available pool are not reserved for the use of any individual NHS trust or CCG in a way that would identify a FormularyComplete customer.

 The managers of your internal IT network will need to determine whether you can use the IP address option.
 For this, they need to take into account that the Royal Pharmaceutical Society is not a part of the NHS, and so FormularyComplete itself is not on the N3 network.

-If all your connections to www.formularycomplete.com (on the public internet) can be routed out by your IT department via an IP address that you own, that would be ideal.
+Alternatively, if all your connections to www.formularycomplete.com (on the public internet) can be routed out by your IT department via an IP address that you own, that would also be a good solution.